 June 3, 2025 – Bears Alu & Balu from Azerbaijan

 For more than 1,5 years we have been busy preparing the relocation of two brown bears from a local bear shelter in Azerbaijan.
 It started with a veterinary intervention mission by Four Paws International in 2023 and 2024, to medically help the 15 bears kept at the shelter and the seven bears kept at a nearby hotel.
-Bears in Mind joined in the early stages to find a suitable home for several of the bears, amongst them the male brothers Alu & Balu.
+Bears in Mind joined in the early stages to find a suitable home for several of the bears, amongst them the male brothers Alu (now renamed Benji) & Balu.
 Wildheart Animal Sanctuary in the UK offered to build a new home for the 12-year-old siblings.
 The local partners and responsible ministry in Azerbaijan, Wildheart Trust and Bears in Mind worked on the necessary permits, letters and other documentation needed for their export to the UK.
 Four Paws International provided assistance to these processes.

 Wildheart set up a very successful crowdfunding campaign to secure the much needed funding for the construction of the new bear enclosure.
 Recently, the international cargo airline Cargolux stepped in and offered to sponsor the flight of the bears from Baku in Azerbaijan to the UK!